BoE's Haldane says banking reforms should go further-FT

 “At present, investors are pricing for a migraine.
 The problem for investors appears to be not so much too-big-to-fail as too-complex-to-price,” Haldane said in an opinion piece in the Financial Times.

-Banking reforms, such as the recommendations announced by the Liikanen advisory group on Tuesday, would help “mobilise bank funding and lending”, when the economy needs it most.
+Banking reforms, such as the recommendations announced by the Liikanen advisory group on Tuesday, would help “mobilize bank funding and lending”, when the economy needs it most.

 In the United States, the “Volcker Rule”, the precursor to the publication of Independent Commission on Banking chief Sir John Vickers’ banking reform proposals in Britain, is aimed at preventing banks from taking risky bets for their own gain rather than on behalf of their customers.